B3rn475/www.bernaschina.com/source/_posts/my(amame)-3d-printing-a-headset.md

 > Would I do it again?

-Absolutely I already started printing some parts to help a friend build its own.
+Absolutely I already started printing some parts to help a friend build their own.

 ## The rookie mistakes

-I accidentally swapped some wires which forced me to take it a part a figure out a how to rewire it in place without having the resolder everything from scratch...
+I accidentally swapped some wires which forced me to take it a part a figure out a how to rewire it in place without having to resolder everything from scratch...

 > Don't look inside